NgoTanDat92/datnt309-assignment/README.md

-# PROJECT: DATA PIPELINES WITH AIRFLOW ON DOCKER
+# PROJECT: DATA PIPELINES WITH AIRFLOW
 1. Download Top Anime Dataset 2024 on Kaggle and save to local folder
 2. Transform Data by Python
 3. Upload to AWS S3